 Application Timeline and Process

-The Pinkerton Fellowship application is available in December of each year and due the following March.
-Selected candidates participate in interviews in April.
+The Pinkerton Fellowship application is available in the fall of each year and due the following March.
+Selected candidates participate are invited to interview shortly thereafter.
 The fellowship begins the following June and lasts for 12 months, with the option for fellows in good standing to extend for a second summer.